sfabbro/science-containers-old/README.md

 # science-containers

-Astronomy docker containers for the CANFAR science-platform
+This repository includes build recipes for the containers of the CANFAR science-platform.
+Please feel free to contribute.

+Run `./build.sh` to produce and push all containers.